 The following things are some personal factors that can affect a student's program decision:

 Cost: Finding a quality program that's affordable is possible.
 Depending on you or your family's financial situation, program cost may or may not be an issue for you.
 No one wants to compromise quality for cost.
 However, many students need to find programs that fit their personal budget.
 Costs for study abroad programs don't end with a basic fee; rather, additional costs can add up for insurance, housing, meals, excursions, travel, medical needs and purchases.

-Spending and Saving: Frugal spending is key both before you go, and while you are in France.
+Spending and Saving: Frugal spending is key both before you go, and while you are in the country of your choice.
 Make a budget for yourself and stick to it.
 Before you go, you may want to budget your spending by giving up that morning cup of coffee you buy on your way to work/class.
 Instead, you could make your own coffee at home, and bring your lunch with you rather than buying it every day.
 You may have to eat out less and give up going out as frequently.
 You could take the bus instead of paying to fill up your car, and you might even start clipping coupons.

 2. Size Does Matter

 Group Size: Some study abroad programs have very high limits for enrollment, while others are very selective about the number of students they allow to participate.
 You should determine in which situation you might feel more comfortable.